kyren/piccolo/README.md

     in safe Rust, and show that the techniques work by implementing a real project with them.

-**This project is in active development and currently very WIP.
-Most of the above is not true yet!**  Currently luster mostly serves as an example of the experimental garbage collection technique it uses.
+**This project is currently very WIP.
+Most of the above is not true yet!**
+Currently luster mostly serves as an example of the experimental garbage collection technique it uses.

 ## A unique system for Rust <-> GC interaction ##